dei79/node-azure-queue-client/README.md

 when a job comes into the queue it will be processed.
 The most important features are:

 * simple to listen a queue
+* simple to enqueue jobs
+* simple to delay jobs
 * prepared for job routing
 * support for wrapped xml from Azure Scheduler
+* listening on multiple queues supported

 ## Sample